harshagrama/ATG-Artifact/README.md

 #  Introduction
-This is a simple proof-of-concept for managing restricted (single/limited channel) guest users in Slack, Slack channel that guest users are invited to will host GIT artifact.
+This is a simple proof-of-concept for managing restricted (single/limited channel) guest users in Slack.

+* Slack channel that guest users are invited to will host GIT artifact.

-Every time a new artifact is produced, subscribed users will be notified to download the new version of the artifact
+* Every time a new artifact is produced, subscribed users will be notified to download the new version of the artifact

 #  Prerequisites